 One of the reasons so many locals visit SouthernArizonaGuide.com is our recommended Things To Do With Kids section.

 Extreme summer heat increases the difficulty of finding activities for the whole family.
-Which is why we appreciate our great Arizona-Sonora Desert Museum even more in June, July, & August.
+This is why we appreciate our great Arizona-Sonora Desert Museum even more in June, July, & August.

 Every Saturday night from June through August between 6-10 PM, the Desert Museum has special family-oriented programs that are both educational and entertaining.
 Each Summer Saturday Night has its own unique theme nighttime activities.
 See our Events page for featured events.